rdpoor/mu/README.md

 An experiment in blurring the lines between music composition and sound synthesis

 ## todo
-* Test/debug Loop node.
+* Refactor: Node => Stream (because that captures the spirit better)
-* Create a Mixer node.
+* Create a Mixer stream.
+* Create a Crop stream.
+* Create a Delay stream (allow negative offsets).
+* Allow ticks to be negative (i.e. signed), validate operation with negative tick times.
 * When do we release resources?
 Do we need a Transport.pause() method distinct from Transport.stop()?
 * Add command line parsing such as argp.h